 This is amazing news.
 Does this mean ASN can close?

 Yes it is, and alas no. Clients from Northern Ireland have been about 20% of ASN clients for the past three years.
 The pregnant people of the Isle of Man and the Channel Islands, and as of 2019 Malta and Gibraltar and Poland still need our help!
 Also, ASN will still be here for the women in Northern Ireland and the Republic of Ireland who fall through any cracks in the government scheme, and will continue to be here until there is free, safe, legal abortion in all the countries we serve.

 What will women from Northern Ireland get for free?

-A consultation and, if they so choose, an abortion in England.
+A consultation and, if they so choose, an abortion in Northern Ireland or England.
 Other services include HIV and sexually transmitted infection testing as appropriate and an offer of contraception where appropriate.
 Treatment will be free at point of delivery.

 What about travel and accommodation costs?

-Help with travel costs will be available if financial hardship criteria are met for both the woman requiring treatment, and in certain cases, a parent/guardian or carer.
+Help with travel costs will be available for both the person requiring treatment, and in certain cases, a parent/guardian or carer.

 How will it work?